egemose/DroneVideoMeasure/README.md

   Can be done here: [PhantomHelp](https://www.phantomhelp.com/LogViewer/Upload/) and Downloading the verbose csv.
   - Videos from that flight are uploaded.
-  - Videos can then be viewed and annotated
+  - Videos can be viewed and annotated

 Demo data is available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3604005.svg)](https://doi.org/10.5281/zenodo.3604005) including a video demo of how to use the program.